-The Support for Organizations (SO) grant award amounts are determined based on a formula that uses the organization's operating expenses (less in-kind) and panel rank, which is determined by an application's relative panel score.
-Grant scoring is completed by panelists, who cannot be staff or Board members of HAA.
-This process helps to divide responsibilities of the competition: HAA designs the competition and panelists score individual applications, thus empowering the community to select grantees for the upcoming calendar year.
+The SO grant award amounts are determined based on a formula that uses the organization's operating expenses (subtracting in-kind) and panel rank, which is determined by an application's relative panel score.

+Grant scoring is done by panelists, who cannot be staff or board of HAA, to divide responsibilities of designing the competition, which HAA does, and scoring individual applications, which panelists do, to empower the community to select grantees for the upcoming calendar year.

-In addition to the panel scores, an objective score is calculated based on data entered by the SO applicant in SMU DataArts about the organization's financials.
+In addition to the panel scores, an objective score is calculated based on data entered by the SO applicant in SMU Data Arts about its financials.
 The objective score looks at such things as payment to artists and creatives.
-The objective score is added to the panel score to rank applicants from the highest to the lowest score.
-The maximum eligible award amount is then calculated based on the applicant's SO category: SO 1 applicants may receive a maximum of 20% of the organization's operating expenses, less in-kind, up to \$125,000; SO 2 applicants may receive a maximum of 10% of the organization's operating expenses, less in-kind, up to \$62,500; and SO 3 applicants may receive a maximum of 3% of the organization's operating expenses, less in-kind, up to \$1,000,000.
+The objective score is added to the panel score to rank applicants from highest score to lowest.
+The estimated eligible award amount is then calculated based on the applicants SO category: SO 1 applicants may receive a maximum of 20% of the organization's operating expenses less in-kind, up to \$125,000; SO 2 applicants may receive a maximum of 10% of the organization's operating expenses less in-kind, up to \$62,500; and SO 3 applicants may receive a maximum of 3% of the organization's operating expenses less in-kind, up to \$1,000,000.

-The highest-ranked organization receives 100% of their maximum eligible award, and every sub-sequentially ranked organization receives one percentage point less than the one before, until the awardees reach 50%, which is the minimum award.
-For example, the second ranked applicant received 99% of the maximum eligible award.
-Once the ranked list reaches 50% of the maximum eligible award, all awardees receive 50%, so that no grant award is lower than 50% in the SO 1 and 2 categories only.
-In 2023, HAA implemented a \$2,000 minimum award for the SO program to ensure smaller-budgeted organizations receive meaningful support.
+The highest ranked organization receives 100% of their estimated eligible award, and every awarded rank receives one percentage point less than the one before, until the awardees reach 50% which is the award minimum.
+For example, the second ranked applicant received 99% of the estimated eligible award.
+Once the ranked list reaches 50% of the estimated eligible award, all awardees receive 50%, so that no grant award is lower than 50% of their estimated eligible award in the SO 1 and 2 categories only.
+In 2023, HAA implemented a \$2,000 minimum award for the SO program, to ensure smaller budgeted organizations receive meaningful support.
 All SO award amounts listed are dependent on annual Hotel Occupancy Tax (HOT) projections.